Olga Bardel: Plot

 The novel opens with a prologue recounting a chance meeting after a space of many years between the narrator, a writer, and John Braille, a successful painter famed for his technically accomplished but showy portraits of rich patrons.
 Braille has recently exhibited a new portrait demonstrating a complete change of artistic direction.
 "The Mother" is a superbly sensitive and nuanced portrayal of a woman in a grey dress leaning on a grand piano and looking at her khaki-clad son as he stands before her ready to answer the call of war.
 The narrator, deeply moved by the painting, asks if he could set down the story of the woman depicted, whom he recognises as Olga Bardel.

-Born into extreme poverty in Canning Town, a slum area of London, Olga Bardel's early years as an orphan were spent trying to escape punishment at the hands of her much older drunken and sometimes violent siblings, and in attempting to avoid the notice of her terrifying and controlling Uncle Grubhofer, a wire spring dealer who owns their lodgings.
+Born into extreme poverty in Canning Town, a slum area of London, Olga's early years as an orphan were spent trying to escape punishment at the hands of her much older drunken and sometimes violent siblings, and in attempting to avoid the notice of her terrifying and controlling Uncle Grubhofer, a wire spring dealer who owns their lodgings.
 Her early interest in music develops when she secretly creeps into Uncle Grubhofer's room to play with the metal springs he keeps as part of his stock in trade.

 Recognising the child's innate musical ability, a schoolteacher who also rents rooms from Grubhofer provides her with piano lessons.
-Quickly outstripping her teacher, Olga finds herself being forced by her uncle to make money for him by playing popular piano tunes at a local fairground, and then being marketed as "Olga Barjelski", a child prodigy of the concert platform, by a syndicate in which he owns shares.
-Unable to endure the syndicate's total control over her life, Olga runs away and throws herself on the mercy of Mrs Fittleworth, a wealthy American widow.
+Quickly outstripping her teacher, Olga finds herself being forced by her uncle to make money for him by playing popular piano tunes at a local fairground, and then being marketed as "Olga Barjelski" – a child prodigy of the concert platform – by a syndicate in which he owns shares.
+Unable to endure the syndicate's complete control over her life, Olga runs away and throws herself on the mercy of Mrs Fittleworth, a wealthy American widow.
 She lives happily with her for some years.